 An important virtue to pass on to your children is patience.
 In cooking, it is key.
-An adage says; patience cooks stones.
 The value of patience is that it enables you to wait carefully for mistakes and correct them appropriately.

 Even if you are a foodie, you cannot hurriedly eat raw food no matter how tempting.
-Which of course cant.
 Every cook exhibit patience as the main recipe to cook any meal.

 Your children learn from what you do in the kitchen.
 When they see you are always in a haste to make meals get done, it registers in their memories and they apply it unconsciously whenever they are in similar situations.

-Hazards of impatience include getting burns, spoiling the broth and, the likes.
+Hazards of impatience include getting burns, spoiling the broth, and so on.
 You do want your children to act in such a crude manner.
 Rather you teach by practice.
 Learning this makes your children tackle life activities patiently.

+One of the lessons your children learn from you in the kitchen is cooperation or teamwork.
 Cooking in the home exemplifies cooperation.
 It enhances unity in the home.
-It teaches your children to the beauty of completion and not competition.
+It teaches your children about the beauty of completion and not competition.

 While it’s true you want to experience multiple tastes in every bite, the artistry comes with how you balance those tastes.
 If you taste one more grounded than the rest, consider adding a few or the entirety of the others to bring it into balance.
 If you can have every one of the four tastes present and adjusted, you have a splendid dish on your hands.